AndreaFavero71/stepper_sensorless_homing/README.md

  - steps generation and steps counting are based on PIO.
 For more details check [https://github.com/AndreaFavero71/pio_stepper_control](https://github.com/AndreaFavero71/pio_stepper_control).
  - after the second direction change, the stepper is stopped in the midlle of the 2 contraints.
  - the homing speed can be adjusted.
 Below 400Hz the StallGuard is not accurate.
- - the StallGuard value varies with speed: For homing detection the SG treshold is calculated based on the chart below.

 https://youtu.be/ZdNAM-4AH98
 [![Watch the Demo](https://i.ytimg.com/vi/Dh-xW871_UM/maxresdefault.jpg)](https://youtu.be/Dh-xW871_UM)